 In this week’s Brief: BMW, Allianz UK, TomTom, Traffline, Navitel, Facebook, Google+, Cisco, National Highway Traffic Safety Administration, the Center for Automated Vehicle Systems and the Virginia Tech Transportation Institute.

 BMW became one of the first major automakers to offer a factory-fitted, telematics-based insurance product to its drivers.
-The German automaker extended its partnership with insurance carrier Allianz UK to build a custom product for the BMW i3 and i8 electric vehicles, whose drivers will have the option to purchase comprehensive car insurance from BMW Car Insurance with one of two further insurance products: BMW FlexiMile and BMW Car Insurance - Unlimited miles.
+The German automaker extended its partnership with insurance carrier Allianz UK to build a custom product for the BMW i3 and i8 electric vehicles, whose drivers will have the option to purchase comprehensive car insurance from BMW Car Insurance and the further option to select one of two further insurance products: BMW FlexiMile and BMW Car Insurance - Unlimited miles.

 FlexiMile Insurance offers customers driving up to 5,000 miles per year a 25% lower premium.
 Exceed 5,000 miles and a customer gets charged on a fixed pence-per-mile basis for additional miles driven.
 BMW ConnectedDrive technology, built into the cars, means that the customer’s mileage is tracked and a monthly statement is produced and sent directly to the policyholder, keeping them fully informed of their mileage driven during the term of their policy.
 The Unlimited miles product is available for customers expecting to drive in excess of 5,000 miles during their year of cover; offering unlimited mileage cover for a fixed premium.

 Should either product chosen not be cost effective, due to the customer driving more or fewer miles than anticipated, they can swap products with one call without incurring any cancellation or administration charges.